danielrobertson/OpenstackWrapperApi/README.txt

-Daniel Robertson
+# openstack-wrapper-api

-A REST API wrapper for http://eavesdrop.openstack.com/meetings and http://eavesdrop.openstack.com/irclogs built using Java, JAX-RS, and JSoup
+A RESTful interface wrapper that retrieves and returns [meeting](http://eavesdrop.openstack.org/meetings) and [chat logs](http://eavesdrop.openstack.org/irclogs) for Openstack projects built using Java, JAX-RS, and JSoup.

 Attention CS378 students: viewing this code is in violation of the UT Academic Honesty policy.
 Reference: http://deanofstudents.utexas.edu/sjs/acadint_conseq.php